vtexdocs/help-center-content/docs/tutorials/en/how-to-check-your-statement.md

 ---
-title: How to check your statement?
+title: 'How to check your statement?'
 id: 6URbhzD0rSxHCPmK3UVlb3
 status: DRAFT
 createdAt: 2020-06-24T22:10:57.926Z